Skip to content

 The menu appearing when dropping a new connection to empty board space offers options to create new element, jumper, and branch at that spot.

-When you drop a connection on an existing item, you have the two following options:
+When you drop a connection endpoint on an existing item, you have the two following options:

 • Drop into the item's body: Create an automatic connection handle.